argentagsw/taggy_demux/doc/in-house.md

 # ArgenTag single-cell read demultiplexing pipelines

-Demultiplexing refers to the process of identifying the barcode(s) that each sequencing read from a given sequencing experiment is tagged with.
+Demultiplexing refers to the process of identifying the barcode(s) that each sequencing read from a given single-cell sequencing experiment is tagged with.
 Reads with common barcodes are assigned to the same cell.
 Currently, there are two alternatives for demultiplexing single-cell data generated on the ArgenTag platform:

-* **In-house single-cell pipeline**.
++ **In-house single-cell pipeline**.
 This is the processing pipeline used internally by the ArgenTag team to process internally and externally generated data.
-Typically, users upload their data to ArgenTag's AWS servers, where it is processed by our team to generate demultiplexed read files along with reports and supplementary fi This pipeline is described below.
+Typically, users upload their data to ArgenTag's cloud servers, where it is processed by our team to generate demultiplexed read files along with reports and supplementary files.
+This pipeline is described below.

 + **Customer-facing pipeline**.
-For users who are unwilling or unable to disclose sequencing data (e.g. due to regulatory requirements), we also provide a simplified standalone version of our software which can be run directly by users.
+For users who want to maintain full control of their analysis or are otherwise unwilling or unable to disclose sequencing data (e.g. due to regulatory requirements), we also provide a simplified standalone version of our software which can be run directly by users.
 This version of the pipeline is described on a [separate page](README.md).

 In either case, the main output of the pipeline is a set of demultiplexed, trimmed reads, which can be fed to a downstream analysis pipeline (e.g. the [FLAMES-based downstream analysis pipeline](#FLAMES-based-downstream-analysis-pipeline)).
 Downstream analysis is covered here only briefly, but users are encouraged to see the documentation for their tool of choice for further details.